vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_03_monitor_asc.md

        -o tsv)
    ```

-1. You can now use this instrumentation key to reconfigure Application Insights for your Spring Cloud Service.
+1. You can now use this instrumentation key to reconfigure Application Insights for your Spring Apps Service.

    ```bash
    az spring-cloud app-insights update \